 To engage in an experiment that will set out to identify cardinal temperatures, one must plan an experimental design which will purposefully identify all the germination temperature range, with data points below the optimal temperature (sub-optimal) and above the optimal germination temperature (supra-optimal), pushing each species to its thermal thresholds.
 In order to fit a segmented curve, there must be a minimum of three sub-optimal temperatures, and a minimum of three supra-optimal temperatures.
 It is thus recommended that experimental designs include a minimum of 5-6 temperatures for each to effectively explore potential germination temperature ranges.
 The less that is known about a given species, the more temperatures that should be tested.

 Constant temperatures are known to produce promising results for testing cardinal temperatures, particularly for agricultural varieties which have been bred for uniformity, and stable germination temperatures (Covell et al 1986, Ellis et al 1986).
-However many wild species, particularly alpine species, may require alternating temperatures, or alternating temperatures may better represent real ambient conditions found in nature (Carol C Baskin and Baskin 2014).
+However many wild speciesmay require alternating temperatures, or alternating temperatures may better represent real ambient conditions found in nature (Carol C Baskin and Baskin 2014).
 When testing with alternating temperatures, it is recommended for plotting that the average temperature be taken of the two alternating temperatures for each treatment (Ellis and Barret 1994).
-Thus, alternating temperature regimes should be carefully planned to still result in temperature gradients when averaged, and may lead to odd results.
+Thus, alternating temperature regimes should be carefully planned to still result in temperature gradients when averaged, and may lead to odd results when one of the two alternating steps is outside the germination temperature range.
 Constant temperatures should never be compared to alternating temperatures within the same analysis, but if testing both, the two temperature regimes should be set up as two experiments or ‘Groupings’, to compare against each other.
 Ideally, in setting up an experimental design for wild species, a regime of both constant and alternating temperatures could be tested separately, and the results compared.
 Experiments are recommended to be run until cumulative germination stops or reaches a plateau.
 Scoring dates should be adjusted to the speed of germination of the study species, so a cumulative germination curves with good resolution are produced.
 Furthermore, it is important to consider that the cardinal temperatures are not fixed values but depend on the dormancy state of the seeds (Pritchard et al 1999).

 We have found and confirmed that this method is useful to calculate thermal time and cardinal temperatures in germination experiments which have tested a full range of temperatures across a given species germination gradient, both rapidly and rigorously.
 We believe that this method will be of great value to generate cardinal temperature data for an ever increasing number of species.
 Physiological thresholds such as the cardinal temperatures are highly informative plant traits, and a key tool to integrate plant regeneration into multi-species community studies (Jiménez-Alfaro et al 2016, Larson and Funk 2016).